nightscout/nightscout.github.io/docs/nightscout/new_user.md

 ### Google Cloud

 The xDrip+ developers team proposes [a simple scripted install in a Google Cloud free tier server](https://navid200.github.io/xDrip/docs/Nightscout/GoogleCloud).
-You don't need to know much about computers to install it, migrate from Heroku, get your data from another Nightscout, update, ...
-The solution is in progress and is really great.
+You don't need to know much about computers to install it, migrate from Heroku, get your data from another Nightscout or update.
+This is  great solution.

 > **Pros**:
 > Nightscout and database fit in the free tier